Skitube: Operations

 The Swiss-designed railway provides easy access between the Alpine Way at Bullocks Flat and the Perisher Blue ski resort sites of Perisher Valley and Blue Cow Mountain.
 The Skitube passes through two tunnels and has three stations, two of which are underground.
 The terminal at Bullocks Flat has parking facilities for 3,500 cars and 250 coaches, as well as passenger, administrative and control facilities.

 The line begins at an elevation of 1,125 m and runs above ground for 2.6 km.
 A 150 m steel curved viaduct and a passing loop are located before entering the tunnel, which climbs on a 12.5% gradient to the Perisher Valley terminal.
 A provision for a second 300 m passing loop has been made inside the tunnel.
 To Blue Cow the line first drops downgrade, then climbs 1.3 km on a 3% gradient, then climbs at 12.5% to the terminus.
 The railway reaches a maximum elevation of 1,905 m above sea level at Mount Blue Cow station.
 The workshops include two sidings for carriages to be stabled in.
 The stabling yard is enclosed by a tall electric fence and also houses a diesel tractor used for shunting.
 A small goods wagon is also used to transport rubbish and other freight from the Blue Cow terminal, as it has no road access in the winter months.

 An off-peak schedule is run in early to late June and mid to late September, either side of the peak July–September ski season.
-Trains run between 06:00am and 10:00pm, allowing for après-ski activities or night skiing.
+Trains run between 06:00 and 22:00, allowing for après-ski activities or night skiing.
 The Bullocks Flat terminus has a large, three-sided station with extensive parking, a pass office, a ski and snowboard school, information desk, kiosk, souvenir shop, and ski and snowboard hire shop.
-This allows day trippers to get tickets and equipment and be loaded for the 10-minute journey to the Perisher Valley station, and a further 7 minutes to Blue Cow.
+This allows day trippers to get tickets and equipment and be loaded for the 10 minute journey to the Perisher Valley station, and a further seven minutes to Blue Cow.
 It is adjacent to the Lake Crackenback Resort.

 Technical details

 The majority of the railway is underground, comprising the Bilston and Blue Cow tunnels, 3.3 km and 2.6 km long respectively.
 The depth of the tunnels varies from between 4 and 550 m, and their diameter between 5 and 5.5 m.
-30 kg/m second-hand rail from the State Rail Authority was used to build the line, and two electrical substations are fed with 33 kV power, and output 1.5 kV DC for the overhead wiring.
+30 kg/m second-hand rail from the State Rail Authority was used to build the line, and two electrical substations are fed with 33 kV 50 Hz AC power, and output for the overhead wiring.